proudlyoche/fullstackChallengeImplementation/README.md

 - #### Libraries - Unit Testing

-      The following test libraries was used for writing the test cases:
+      The following test libraries were used for writing the test cases:
         - chai
         - chai-http
         - mocha